 hwmark it means that the PLEX server will do a pure software transcode operation and stress your NAS quite a bit.

-While HW transcoding is underway we can see that the RAM and CPU utilization using the PLEX dashboard.
+While HW transcoding is underway we can see the RAM and CPU utilization using the PLEX dashboard.
 With about 20% CPU utilization this NAS still has a lot of room.

 The dashboard presents data for the last 2 minutes, but if we look at the CPU utilization a bit later on, we can see that the CPU will go down regarding utilization while still transcoding the video.